jojoelfe/ohsu_seminar/slides.md

 css: unocss
 ---

-# Finding the needle in the haystack
+# From the rare mechanosensory transduction complex to the abundant ribosome

-## Detecting molecules in Cryo-EM images of cells
+## Cryo-EM imaging of biomolecular complexes in their native environment

 ### Johannes Elferich